vertesy/MarkdownHelpers/README.md

 try.dev.off.
 Tries to close R graphical devices without raising an error.

 - #### 35 `jjpegA4()`
 jjpegA4.
-Setup an A4 size jpeg.
+Set up an A4-sized JPEG.

 - #### 36 `color_check()`
 color_check.
-Display the colors encoded by the numbers / color-ID-s you pass on to this function
+Display the colors encoded by the numbers / color-ID-s you pass on to this function.

 - #### 37 `wcolorize()`
 wcolorize.
 Generate color palettes.
 Input: a vector with categories, can be numbers or strings.
 Handles repeating values.
 Output: color vector of equal length as input.
 Optionally it can output a list where an extra element lists the  categories (simply using unique would remove the names).
 See example.
-Some color scale depend on packages "colorRamps", or "gplots".
+Some color scales depend on packages "colorRamps", or "gplots".

 - #### 38 `filter_survival_length()`
 filter_survival_length.
-Parse a sentence reporting the % of filter survival.
+Parse a sentence reporting the percentage of filter survival.